Office of Student Conduct/

 (See the complete code online or download a pdf of the Code here)

 Associate Dean for Counseling & Student Conduct.
 Administrators adjudicate

 complaints against Highline students when the

 - Behavioral Assessment Team (BAT): creates action plans for individuals who display disturbing or potentially threatening behavior and offers suggestions on how to manage the behavior or student crisis.
 Any campus community member may refer an individual to the BAT.
 BAT includes members from Student Conduct, Counselling Center, Public Safety, and faculty representatives.
 (For more information, see the BAT website.)

 - FERPA - Students at Highline College have certain rights regarding their educational records

-View a flowchart of the SR&R Conduct and Mediation Process here.
+View a flowchart of the Student Conduct Process here.